-Depending on the achievement of units of competency, the possible qualification outcome is a SIT20316 Certificate II in Hospitality or a Statement of Attainment towards a SIT20316 Certificate II in Hospitality.
-The exam events will be confirmed by your teacher as they may be used for the assessment of competencies and /or NESA reporting requirements.
+Depending on the achievement of units of competency, the possible qualification outcome at the completion of Year 11 is a Statement of Attainment toward a SIT20322 Certificate II in Hospitality.

 The assessment components in this course are competency based.

-This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent" or "competent".
+Students must demonstrate they have gained the knowledge and skills of each unit of competency, to industry standards.

+Competency assessment is graded as "not yet competent" or "competent'.
 In some cases, other descriptive words may be used leading up to "competent".
-This means a course mark is not allocated.